-If shareholders confirm, ratify and re-approve Plan, which reserves for issuance 10% of the number of issued and outstanding Common Shares, 16,582,773 Common Shares would be reserved for issuance there under.
-As at the date hereof, there are 11,843,750 options outstanding and there are 4,739,023 additional options remaining available for grant under the Plan.
+If Shareholders confirm and approve the Omnibus Equity Incentive Plan, which reserves for issuance 10% of the aggregate number of issued and outstanding Common Shares of the Corporation, 27,990,988 Common Shares would be reserved for issuance there under.
+As at the date hereof, there are 15,857,150 options outstanding and there are 12,133,838 additional Common Shares remaining available for grant under the Plan.
 This number would increase as the number of issued and outstanding Common Shares increases.

-At the Meeting, the shareholders will be asked to pass an ordinary resolution, with or without amendment, to confirm, ratify and approve Plan.
-The following is the text of the resolution to be considered by the shareholders at the meeting:
+At the Meeting, the Shareholders will be asked to pass an ordinary resolution, with or without amendment, to confirm, ratify and approve the Omnibus Equity Incentive Plan.
+The following is the text of the resolution to be considered by the Shareholders at the meeting: